Michael McElhatton (footballer)

-Michael McElhatton (born 16 April 1975 in Killarney) is an Irish former footballer.
+Michael McElhatton (born 16 April 1975) is an Irish former footballer.

 Playing career

 McElhatton began his career with AFC Bournemouth, progressing from the youth ranks to the first-team.
-After a spell with Scarborough from 1996–1998, he switched to Conference side Rushden & Diamonds, where he would play for four years.
+After a spell with Scarborough from 1996 to 1998, he switched to Conference side Rushden & Diamonds, where he would play for four years.
 A serious knee injury during this period, limited his action after Rushden were promoted to The Football League in 2001.